-When I reached the hotel Thursday night, I was uncertain whether I’d return to St. Andrews for Friday’s play.
+When I reached the hotel Thursday night, I was uncertain whether I’d return to Saint Andrews for Friday’s play.
 Because of the notorious unpredictability of Scotland’s weather, I’d purchased tickets for the first two days hoping one of them would be reasonable for watching golf.
 I’d seen my day of play, walked the course, and was, frankly, a bit tired from the five-hour time change and all the running around.

 Those of you who followed the tournament know that the weather wreaked some havoc with the play.
-For those who don’t know, Thursday night so much severe rain poured down on St. Andrews that it rendered the Old Course unplayable in the morning thereby delaying the morning starts for several hours.
+For those who don’t know, Thursday night so much severe rain poured down on Saint Andrews that it rendered the Old Course unplayable in the morning thereby delaying the morning starts for several hours.
 Some players had to finish their second round on Saturday – a day when the winds were so severe and play so limited that it forced the first Monday finish since 1988.

 I decided to stay in Edinburgh.
 This had one minor golf-related consequence.
 The threesome that featured Tom Watson – a group I thought would have to finish play on Saturday – played until after 22:00 and finished their round.

 The 65-year-old Watson, who had been granted a special exemption to play (former Open champions are generally exempt to age 60) was making his final appearance as a player at the Open.
 Those who watched him cross Swilcan Bridge for the final time might have noticed that the grandstand at the 18th green was virtually empty.
 The crowd along the road was large for the space but certainly manageable.
-Had I gone and had the train schedule allowed me to stay, I could have could have been among the few to have seen that moment live – something I’d liked to have done.
+Had I gone and had the train schedule allowed me to stay, I could have been among the few to have seen that moment live – something I’d liked to have done.

 Instead, convinced that Watson wouldn’t finish Friday, I chose a relaxed day in Edinburgh.
 I spent much of the morning in my hotel room sorting pictures and beginning to draft the record of my travels.
 In the afternoon, I went out for a bite to eat and decided to visit the Scottish National Museum – a short walk from the hotel.